How to Surf Fish Using a Drone

 This section highlights a few risks associated with drone casting, and by no means is all inclusive.

-- Too much weight: Drones have good payload capacity and can handle many tackle and bait set-ups; however, flying with excessive weight or payload will effect the drone's flight performance and capabilities.
+- Too much weight: Drones have good payload capacity and can handle many tackle and bait set-ups; however, flying with excessive weight or payload will affect the drone's flight performance and capabilities.

 - Weather conditions: High winds, rain, lightning, and other weather events can cause damage or loss of a drone.
 Most drones are not water proof, and many cannot fly in winds >25 mph.
 Of course, no one should be fishing in lightning anyways.